mariannatrench247/optionstrading/README.md

 # optionstrading
-Pinscript and other code for options
+Pine Script and other code for Options Trading

+Pine Script to use on Trading View Paper Trading Backtesting